-Ernest Morrell, the Coyle Professor in Literacy Education and Director of the Center for Literacy Education, presents his research to an interdisciplinary group of scholars, artists, and scientists comprised of fellows, guest faculty, and students.
+Ernest Morrell, the Coyle Professor in Literacy Education and Director of the Center for Literacy Education, presents his research project, "High Leverage Literacy Practices for Vulnerable Children Attending Catholic and Government Schools," to an interdisciplinary group of scholars, artists, and scientists comprised of fellows, guest faculty, and students.

 If you'd like to attend, please contact Carolyn Sherman at firstname.lastname@example.org to conform space availability.